JulioJu/AndroidTaquinGame/README.md

 * **For Intellij Ultimate Edition, you must configure the debugger.
 See: https://stackoverflow.com/a/51476111**
     Read also the comment of this comment !
+* Do not use the file explorer `Amaze`.
+Little bit buggy (don't recognize some root folders).
+Use `ES File Explorer`.
+    Install it simply by download it, then drag and drop to the VM screen.
+* On my Arch Linux, when Genymotion is launched, can't hear noise when I start a new `vlc`.
+Simply start `vlc` before VM and all works!
 * When import, we must build to see some errors disappear.
 * I've experienced errors with `Google AVD` (Android Emulator)
     * https://stackoverflow.com/questions/38450717/session-app-error-while-installing-apk